 Out of those five, only one was pronounced clear of all charges regarding war crimes: Executive Outcomes.

 Did we go there to make money?
 Absolutely.
 Did we do the right thing?
 Yes, by God we did.

-We had no big plans to save the world…our bosses had clear economic incentives when they deployed us into that conflict and the moralitt of that is a debate for another day.
+We had no big plans to save the world…our bosses had clear economic incentives when they deployed us into that conflict and the morality of that is a debate for another day.

-But if what we did saved one girl from rape and murder, and one boy from press-ganging by a brutal drug fuelled band of thugs, one village from the torch – I, and the men that served with me, will gladly do so again every day of the week and twice on Sunday.
+But if what we did save one girl from rape and murder, and one boy from press-ganging by a brutal drug-fuelled band of thugs, one village from the torch – I, and the men that served with me, will gladly do so again every day of the week and twice on Sunday.

 The people we killed were qualified to die many times over, no matter what yardstick you use to measure their actions.
 Child killers, mass murderers.
 We spoke to them in the one language they would heed, loud and clear.
 And it worked, we stopped them cold.

 So you will have to forgive me that despite the overwhelming beating Executive Outcomes has taken in the media I do not feel sorry for any of my actions.
 I stand by every decision we made, every shot fired, every murderous rebel left to rot in the forest.
 I also understand today better how our bosses were thinking, and how, against all odds, bad press, and international condemnations, they kept us there till the job was done.

 If you travel to Sierra Leone, go into the forest villages and towns in the diamond fields.
 And ask some questions about us, the Guns for Hire.
 You will hear only good things about our time there from ordinary Sierra Leoneans.
 I spent a decade in that beautiful place after the war and to this day I still go back, to the white beaches, the clean ocean, the forests, the friendly people.
 I am welcome wherever I go and the occasional goat is till slaughtered when I visit old friends as if to say “Thanks.
 We remember.”